hans-vvv/ConfigBuilder/README.md

   Reads and interprets network-related data from Excel, converting them into pandas DataFrames supported by the rest of the system.

 - **Config Generation via Templates:**
-  Uses Jinja2 templating to generate network configuration files from simplified, easily consumable data structures, making it straightforward to create vendor-specific configs.
+  Uses Jinja2 templating to generate network configuration files from easily consumable data structures, making it straightforward to create vendor-specific configs.
+The heavy lifting to achvieve is done in Python code.

 - **Network CLI Parser:**
   Parses CLI-based network configurations, transforming them into nested Python dictionaries for further automation or conversion, powered by a [specialized parsing module](https://github.com/tdorssers/confparser).